 Follow these steps to change your password:

 Since NetSfere employs uninterrupted, end-to-end encryption to secure your message content, your password (and the long-term private key it protects) never leaves your device.
 If you forget your password, it is therefore impossible for NetSfere's support team to recover it for you.
-Instead, you must reset your password and ask your colleagues to grant your access request to the content you share with them.
+Instead, you must reset your password.

 Quick replies are short strings of text that you can quickly send to a colleague.
 For example, if you're in an important meeting when you receive a message, you may want to quickly reply with "In a meeting, will get back to you" without having to type the full message.

 NetSfere provides 25 quick reply "slots".
 Each slot initially contains default text, but you can change this text whenever you wish.
 Any changes you make are automatically synchronized among all of your NetSfere devices.

 Follow these steps to view or change your quick replies: